USHER-PB/FlowMed/README.md

 ## Overview

-OM (Operation and Maintenance) is a **central SRE/Platform Engineering platform** that enables development teams to:
+OM (Operation and Maintenance) is a **central SRE Engineering platform** that enables development teams to:

 - **Self-onboard** to the platform via a developer portal
 - **Deploy applications** using standardized templates